Ed-ITSolutions/Xen-Server-Backup/README.markdown

 To prevent a disk from being backed up by this script place 'nobackup' at the end of is description.

+For the script to log errors to xencenter you need to set your host uuid in vm_backup.cfg.
+The priority of the alert can also be set in the config file.

 # Credits

 Based on [Andy Burtons vm_backup](http://www.andy-burton.co.uk/blog/ "Andy-Buton.co.uk")